isomerpages/govtech-corp/media/technews/_posts/2020-06-29-post-Two reasons why Singapore is sticking with TraceTogether’s protocol.md

 variant: tiptap
 ---
 <h3>Although alternatives exist, here’s why the BlueTrace-powered TraceTogether is still preferred for digital contact tracing in Singapore.</h3>
-<p></p>
 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="TraceTogether using Bluetooth technology" src="/images/technews/TraceTogether_protocol_resized.jpg">
 </div>
 <p>On 20 March 2020, the Government Technology Agency (GovTech) of Singapore
-released&nbsp;<a href="https://www.tracetogether.gov.sg/" class="editor-rtfLink" rel="noopener noreferrer nofollow" target="_blank">TraceTogether</a>, which uses
-Bluetooth technology to alert users if they have been in contact with COVID-19 patients.
+released&nbsp;TraceTogether, which uses Bluetooth technology to alert users if they have been in contact with COVID-19 patients.
 The app was built to augment existing contact tracing efforts so that authorities can quickly identify and quarantine close contacts of COVID-19 patients.</p>
 <p>Since its launch, TraceTogether, which uses the BlueTrace protocol, has
 amassed more than two million users—roughly one in every three people living in Singapore.
 However, for the app to have any substantial impact on contact